G7 finance ministers agree global minimum corporate tax of at least 15% | DW | 05.06.2021

-The US-led global minimum corporate tax rate proposal could end decades of countries competing to attract corporate giants with low tax rates.
+The 'historic' agreement to commit to a minimum global corporate tax could end decades of countries competing to attract corporate giants with low tax rates.

-Finance ministers from the G7 nations agreed on a minimum global level of corporate tax as they met on Saturday, their second day of talks in London.
+Finance ministers from the G7 nations on Saturday pledged to commit to a minimum global level of corporate tax after two days of talks in London.

-British Finance Minister Rishi Sunak, who is chairing the talks, said the G7 finance ministers, "after years of discussion, have reached a historic agreement."

-"We... commit to a global minimum tax of at least 15 percent on a country by country basis," a statement said after their meeting, adding that they hoped to reach a final agreement at the July gathering of the expanded G20 finance ministers group.

 The deal aims to get multinationals — particularly tech giants — to pay more into government coffers hit hard by the pandemic.

+"The G7's decision on international tax justice is historic," Germany's Finance Minister Olaf Scholz said in a statement.

+"It is very good news for tax justice and solidarity and bad news for tax havens around the world."

-The plan focuses on special rules to change how much tax companies pay and where it is paid.
-It also aims to create a global minimum corporate tax rate.
+The US-led proposal focused on creating a global minimum corporate tax rate as well as special rules to change how much tax companies pay and where it is paid.

-US President Joe Biden has called for a unified minimum corporate tax rate of 15%.
+US President Joe Biden had called for a unified minimum corporate tax rate of 15%.

 The global minimum tax would be levied only on the world's 100 largest and most profitable companies.